Empty-nesters should make these moves throughout the year to keep their bill low at tax time. Here are the areas where you should look for savings:

 Don't be afraid of home-office rules.

 If you use part of your home regularly and exclusively for your business, you can qualify to deduct as home-office expenses some costs that are otherwise considered personal expenses, including part of your utility bills, insurance premiums and home maintenance costs.
 Some home-business operators steer away from these breaks for fear of an audit.
-But a new IRS rule that takes effect this year will make it easier to claim this tax break.
+But a new IRS rule makes it easier to claim this tax break.
 Instead of calculating individual expenses, you can claim a standard deduction of $5 for every square foot of office space, up to 300 square feet.

 Switch to a Roth 401(k).